Optimal selection of sample-size dependent common subsets of covariates for multi-task regression prediction: Appendix A: Proofs

-\begin{thma} For $\mathbb{X}_n \in G_n$ (see \eqref{eq:setGn}) the matrix $(\mathbb{X}_n'\mathbb{X}_n/n)^{-1}$ exists and all its entries are bounded uniformly in $n$.
-Moreover, if the components of $\bf X$ are bounded, then for some $a<1$ we have, $P(G_n) >1- a^{n\lambda_{min}(\mathbb{Q})}$, which converge to 1 at an exponential rate in $n$. \end{thma}
+\begin{thma} For $\mathbb{X}_n \in H_n$ (see \eqref{eq:setGn}) the matrix $(\mathbb{X}_n'\mathbb{X}_n/n)^{-1}$ exists and all its entries are bounded uniformly in $n$.
+Moreover, if the components of $\bf X$ are bounded, then for some $a<1$ we have, $P(H_n) >1- a^{n\lambda_{min}(\mathbb{Q})}$, which converge to 1 at an exponential rate in $n$. \end{thma}

 {\bf Proof}.
-When $\mathbb{X}_n \in G_n$, then $\lambda_{min}(\mathbb{X}_n'\mathbb{X}_n/n) \ge \frac{1}{2}\lambda_{min}(\mathbb{Q})>0$, and therefore $(\mathbb{X}_n'\mathbb{X}_n/n)^{-1}$ exists.
+When $\mathbb{X}_n \in H_n$, then $\lambda_{min}(\mathbb{X}_n'\mathbb{X}_n/n) \ge \frac{1}{2}\lambda_{min}(\mathbb{Q})>0$, and therefore $(\mathbb{X}_n'\mathbb{X}_n/n)^{-1}$ exists.
 Since the entries of a positive semi-definite matrix are bounded by the maximal eigenvalue, all entries of $(\mathbb{X}_n'\mathbb{X}_n/n)^{-1}$ are bounded in this case by $2/\lambda_{min}(\mathbb{Q})$.
 For the moreover part, notice that when the elements of ${\bf X}$ are bounded then so is $\lambda_{max}(\mathbb{X}_n'\mathbb{X}_n/n)$.
-By \citet{Tropp}, Theorem 1.1, $P(G^c_n)\le a^{n\lambda_{min}(\mathbb{Q})}$ for some $a<1$.
+By \citet{Tropp}, Theorem 1.1, $P(H^c_n)\le a^{n\lambda_{min}(\mathbb{Q})}$ for some $a<1$.

 {\bf Proof of Theorem \ref{thm:BeGood}}.
-Conditionally on $G_n$ the arguments in the proof of Theorem \ref{thm:o1n} continue to apply with obvious modifications.
-Lemma 2.3 provides an exponentially small bound on $P(B_n)$, where $B_n=G^c_n$, adding a term $O_p(e^{-cn})$ in Equation \eqref{eq:approx_pred3} and $O_p(e^{-cN})$ to \eqref{eq:final} and \eqref{eq:further} (ii) for some $c>0$.
+Conditionally on $H_n$ the arguments in the proof of Theorem \ref{thm:o1n} continue to apply with obvious modifications.
+Lemma 2.3 provides an exponentially small bound on $P(H^c_n)$, adding a term $O_p(e^{-\gamma n})$ in Equation \eqref{eq:approx_pred3} and $O_p(e^{-\gamma N})$ to \eqref{eq:final} and \eqref{eq:further} (b) for some $\gamma>0$.
 Clearly, these terms do not affect the results.